rabbitmq/rabbitmq-website/versioned_docs/version-4.0/oauth2-examples-okta.md

 ## Configure RabbitMQ to use Okta as OAuth 2.0 Authentication Backend

-The configuration on Okta side is done.
-You now have to configure RabbitMQ to use the resources you just created.
+The configuration on the Okta side is now done.
+The next step is to configure RabbitMQ to use the resources created earlier.

 [rabbitmq.conf](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/main/conf/okta/rabbitmq.conf) is a RabbitMQ configuration to **enable okta as OAuth 2.0 authentication backend** for the RabbitMQ OAuth2 and Management plugins.
 And [advanced.config](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/main/conf/okta/advanced.config) is the RabbitMQ advanced configuration that maps RabbitMQ scopes to the permissions previously configured in Okta.

-Update it with the following values (you should have noted these in the previous steps):
+Update it with the following values from the earlier steps:

-  - **okta-domain-name** associated to your okta domain name.
+* **okta-domain-name**: the Okta domain name
-  - **okta_client_app_ID** associated to the okta app that you registered in okta for rabbitMQ.
+* **okta_client_app_ID**: the Okta app registered above to be used with RabbitMQ

 ## Start RabbitMQ